 new and sustainable legacy emerges in Malawi

-Laston (pictured with his grandfather) is 5 years old and has been blind since birth due to congenital bilateral cataracts.
+Laston (pictured above) is 5 years old and has been blind since birth due to congenital bilateral cataracts.
 In July this year the cataracts were removed, and he received some surgical implants to help restore his vision.
 He is still learning to see, as is evident by the way his eyes struggle to focus during the eye exam being conducted by local optometrist, Fanizo Kabwazi.
 Like so many others, Laston’s prognosis would have been much better if he had had access to treatment earlier.
 But today he is prescribed a pair of bifocals (+1.00 OU with a +2.00 ADD in polycarbonate Transitions lenses).
 By giving him glasses and vision correction now, it is hoped that his vision will improve over time.

 Laston’s optometrist was one of the first to graduate from Malawi’s only School of Optometry, established in 2009 at Mzuzu University with support from Optometry Giving Sight, lead project partner Brien Holden Vision Institute and Sightsavers.
 He is currently working at Mchinji Clinic, which has been established as part of a public / private partnership with Essilor.
 On this day, Dr. Howard Purcell from Essilor of America was visiting the clinic and was able to see first hand the conditions faced by the young optometrist.